 Make sure food hygiene and safety rules are being followed

 A common way food poisoning is spread is by restaurant workers passing their illness to customers.
 If you can see food being prepared, check to make sure workers use gloves or utensils to handle foods that will not be cooked further, particularly meat and salad greens.
+So one of the easiest and most effective ways to prevent foodborne illnesses is to wear gloves and wash hands.
 If you notice there are unsafe practices in any establishment working with food, it is always important to report this to the local authorities to make sure they are aware.

 If you are unsure, send it back

 Particularly if you have ordered meat, fish, or poultry that you believe has not been cooked fully, do not hesitate to send it back to the kitchen.
 The workers should always have your safety in mind and make sure the food has been cooked safely.

 The four C’s - cleaning, cooking, chilling, & cross-contamination

 The four C’s is a term coined by countries worldwide, as it is best way to prevent foodborne illnessa simple and effective way to lessen the possibility of contaminating food and passing on a foodborne illness.

 - Cleaning: You can prevent the spread of harmful bacteria and viruses by maintaining good personal hygiene standards and keeping work surfaces and utensils clean.
 Always make sure to wash your hands, especially after handling raw foods, garbage, or going to the toilet.